material-motion/material-motion/specifications/runtime/executor.md

 **Add Plans API**: Plans are provided to Executors.

-The Executor may choose not to implement this API.
+>The Executor may choose not to implement this API.

 Example pseudo-code:

-    protocol PlanExecuting {
+    protocol PlanExecution {
       function addPlan(plan)
     }